Employee Resigns Early: Are There Legal Risks for Approving Their Exit Before Contract Ends?

 Madhu.T.K

-There is no legal issue if an employee is leaving before the period pre fixed.
-But if your Certified Standing Orders insists a three months' notice period, then you can ask the employee to serve the notice period or pay salary in lieu of notice.
-But without any such clause about notice period and payment in lieu of notice, you cannot insist an employee to serve a notice period if he is a worker/ employee coming under the scope of Industrial Disputes Act.
-Obviously, an employee who has no reportee under him or an employee by whatever designation he is called has no authority to sanction leave of his subordinates, appraise the performance of his subordinates or initiate disciplinary action against subordinates is a worker who will get the protection of ID Act.
-Therefore, please insist for notice period after ensuring that he is not a workman but a manager by functions.
+There is no legal issue if an employee leaves before the period specified.
+However, if your Certified Standing Orders require a three-month notice period, you can ask the employee to serve the notice period or pay the salary in lieu of notice.
+Without any such clause regarding the notice period and payment in lieu of notice, you cannot insist that an employee serve a notice period if they fall under the scope of the Industrial Disputes Act.
+An employee who has no direct reports, cannot sanction leaves, appraise performance, or initiate disciplinary actions against subordinates is considered a worker protected by the ID Act.
+It is important to confirm the classification before requiring a notice period.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute